DIGITAL STRATEGY | READING TIME: 4 MINUTES | 03 JUNE

 - Stop filling the bucket with water, fix the bucket

 1. Simplify the buying process & communicate with the lowest hanging fruits

 Instead of selling, you should help customers buy.
-To sell during crisis and post crisis one need to shift focus and look more on possibilities of marketing based on the existing need in the market.
-The sales department will demand SQLs and will not have ”time” to manage large numbers of low-quality leads.
+To sell during and after a crisis, one needs to shift focus and look more at possibilities of marketing based on the existing need in the market.
+The sales department will demand SQLs and will not have time to manage large numbers of low-quality leads.
 It’s all about quality, not quantity!

-Having stated above we strongly urge to digitizing parts of the sales process.
-The complexity of the buying process continues to increase and the change and conversion become even more important – our consumer is spending more and more time on research online, knowing that, we must take advantage of opportunities.
+Given the above, we strongly urge to digitizing parts of the sales process.
+The complexity of the buying process continues to increase and the change and conversion become even more important – the consumer is spending more and more time on research online.
+Knowing that, we must take advantage of opportunities.

 2. Stop guessing, use data to move ahead quick

 ”We see in a very short period what business value and what competitive advantages an aggressive data-driven and digital marketing strategy contributes to.
 My experience suggests that executives should act now to implement data and analytics.
 But rather than undertaking massive change, build tangable simple models, and transform the organizational culture.”